UFPB-Squad-Team/alpargatas-insights/README.md

-# Alpargatas Insight Platform
+# Education Observatory - PB

 ## Project Overview

-**Alpargatas Insight** is a data analysis platform developed as a project for the Data Analysis course at the Federal University of Paraíba (UFPB), in collaboration with the **Alpargatas Institute**.
-The goal is to create a strategic intelligence tool to support the Institute's social impact initiatives by transforming public data into actionable insights.
+**Education Observatory - PB** is a data analysis platform developed as a project for the Data Analysis course at the Federal University of Paraíba (UFPB), in collaboration with the **Alpargatas Institute**.
+The goal is to create a strategic intelligence tool to support the social impact initiatives by transforming public data into actionable insights.

-The initial focus is on **Education**, utilizing microdata from the School Census (INEP) to identify challenges, predict risks (such as school dropout rates), and simulate the impact of potential interventions.

 ## System Architecture